garystafford/virtual-vehicles-demo/README.md

 [![Stories in Ready](https://badge.waffle.io/garystafford/virtual-vehicle-demo.svg?label=ready&title=Ready)](http://waffle.io/garystafford/virtual-vehicle-demo)

-## Microservices / RESTful API Integration with MEAN Stack Demo
+## Example Microservices-based REST API with RestExpress, JAVA, and MongoDB
 **_This project is still in early stage development_**

 Develop a well-architected and well-documented RESTful API example, built on a tightly-integrated collection of Java EE-based microservices.
 Build a MEAN Stack application, which relies on the RESTful API for a majority of functionality.
 Ensure the services are highly-available, secure, and scalable.